Updated September 22, 2018

 Yanoconodon alllini (Luo, Chen, Li and Chen 2007; Early Cretaceous, 122 mya; 13 cm in length; Figs. 1, 2) is known from a nearly complete and articulated crushed fossil.
-It is traditionally considered a eutriconodont, a clade that traditionally includes Spinoletes, Repenomamus, Gobiconodon, Liaoconodon, Jeholodens and Volaticotherium.
-Unfortunately that clade is paraphyletic in the large reptile tree (LRT).
-Here Yanoconodon was derived from a sister to Pachygenelus and nested between that clade and the Mammalia (Fig. 3).
+It is traditionally considered a eutriconodont, a clade that traditionally includes Spinoletes, Repenomamus, Gobiconodon, Liaoconodon and Jeholodens.
+Unfortunately that clade is paraphyletic in the large reptile tree (LRT) because other traditional members nest outside this clade in the LRT.
+Here Yanoconodon nests with Maotherium in that clade (Fig. 3).

 Yanoconodon had a semi-sprawling posture